The Top Financial Apps

 Wikinvest Portfolio for Android, Blackberry and iOS

 Wikinvest is a free website that allows users to post, read and discuss financial information.
 In addition, its portfolio tracking tool can download your financial information from brokers and banks.
 The Wikinvest Portfolio app brings these same features found online to your mobile device.
 With it you can see all of your accounts at over 60 brokerages, all in one screen.
-See the biggest movers in your portfolio, get the latest quotes, and read company and market news.
+You can see the biggest movers in your portfolio, get the latest quotes, and read company and market news.
 You can also read company analysis written by the community and study data fundamentals with comparisons to industry competitors.

 —Wayne A. Thorp, CFA, is senior financial analyst at AAII and editor of Computerized Investing.
 Follow him on Twitter @AAII_CI.